SeaDve/seadve.github.io/content/blog/9-gsoc-2023-final-overview/index.md

 ![Thumbnail](thumbnail.png)

+Over the summer, I worked on rewriting Bustle in Rust and GTK 4 as part of the Google Summer of Code (GSoC) 2023 program.
+This post is an overview of the work done and the future plans for the project.

 ## The Project

 The ultimate goal of this project is to port [Bustle](https://gitlab.freedesktop.org/bustle/bustle), a graphical application used to analyze [D-Bus](https://www.freedesktop.org/wiki/Software/dbus/) activities, to GTK 4 and rewrite it in Rust.